 VoteRiders has launched its three-fold plan through a pilot program in Houston/Harris County, Texas.
 Our on-the-ground Partner Organizations and others in the community, using our training materials, train volunteer Voter Advocates, host Voter ID Clinics and educate voters about the Texas voter ID law along with VoteRiders' services.
 Voter Advocates assist affected voters wherever they congregate, such as churches as well as community centers and gatherings.
-Importantly, we are also recruiting volunteer Attorney Voter Advocates in those states that require government-issued voter IDs or proof of citizenship to register to vote (AL, AZ, FL, GA, IN, KS, MS, NC, NH, RI, SC, TN, TX and VA), who assist Partners (e.g., at Voter ID Clinics) as well as serve (from the convenience of their offices) in those communities where Partner Organizations do not yet exist.
+Importantly, we are also recruiting volunteer Attorney Voter Advocates in those states that require government-issued voter IDs or proof of citizenship to register to vote (AL, AZ, FL, GA, IN, KS, MS, NC, NH, RI, SC, TN, TX, VA and WI), who assist Partners (e.g., at Voter ID Clinics) as well as serve (from the convenience of their offices) in those communities where Partner Organizations do not yet exist.

 - What can I do to help people get their voter ID?

 You can contribute to VoteRiders’ Voter ID Clinics to help ensure eligible citizens have the identification they need in order to vote.
 You can also refer attorneys you may know in our targeted states (AL, AZ, FL, GA, IN, KS, MS, NC, NH, RI, SC, TN, TX, VA and WI) to become Attorney Voter Advocates.
 Learn other ways you can help Spread the Word.